maximeo3D/3D-Viewer/mds/EXPORT_SYSTEM_README.md

 ## Technical Details

 The system works by:
-1. Intercepting POST requests to `studio.json`
+1. Intercepting POST requests to `studio.json` and `materials.json`
 2. Validating incoming JSON data
 3. Writing directly to the file system using PowerShell's `[System.IO.File]::WriteAllText()`
 4. Returning success/error responses to the client
+5. Providing dynamic texture listing via `/api/textures` endpoint

 This approach bypasses browser download mechanisms and provides direct file overwriting capability, perfect for development and testing workflows.
+The server also supports dynamic texture discovery, automatically listing available images in the Textures folder.